nathan7432/nathan7432/README.md

 <br/>

-I'm a Software Engineer proficient in both Frontend development and Backend development.
-I have knowledge in HTML, CSS, Javascript, Node.Js, Express, MongoDB, and React.
+I'm a Software Engineer with expertise in both front-end and back-end development, specializing in React and Node.js for personal projects, and leveraging Angular and .NET in my recent professional experience.

 <br/>